-We summarise every municipality's leaf-blower law as a single letter — S through G. The letter is derived from two facts in the database: what the law does (status) and how it does it (regulation basis).
+We summarize every municipality's leaf-blower law as a single named tier, derived from two facts in the database: what the law does (status) and how it does it (regulation basis).

 Rows are the law's status.
 Columns are how the law is structured.
-The badge in each cell is the strength tier; the small number is how many places we currently track in that cell.
+Each cell names the tier and shows how many places we currently track in New York and its 5 neighboring states.
 Click a cell to jump to the corresponding section of the tracker.

 If you just want the ladder, here it is.